On what a Scientist is supposed to be

 PI, M-group.
 Senior Scientist, Biological Systems & Engineering, LBNL, VP Biofuels and Bioproducts, JBEI.
 Adjunct Faculty SOLS, ASU.
 Adjunct Prof. Comparative Biochemistry, UC Berkeley.

-Research Interest: Many microbial biomanufacturing, genetics and genomics projects.
+Research Interests: Many microbial biomanufacturing, genetics and genomics projects.
 All of them relate to obtaining a better understanding of how microbes regulate complex phenotypes like metabolism, signaling, and stress response and how they can be engineered for better bioproduction.
 Or to simply to understand their role in their environment.

 CV